-Key outputs from the Planning stage include the Project Plan and the Schedule, which are two distinct elements.
-The schedule is really a sub-component of the Project Plan detailing the timeline for the deliverables and is (hopefully) resource and cost loaded to ensure an accurate depiction of who is going to deliver what by when.
-Schedules do not necessarily need to be resourced at this point, however without resources they are only a depiction of work elements and their associated milestones, butthat the milestones may not be attainable due to resource constraints.
+Key outputs from phe Planning stage include the project plan and the schedule, which are two distinct elements.
+The schedule is really a subcomponent of the project plan detailing the timeline for the deliverables and is (hopefully) resource and cost loaded to ensure an accurate depiction of who is going to deliver what by when.
+Schedules do not necessarily need to be resourced at this point; however, without resources, they are only a depiction of work elements and their associated milestones.
+Those milestones may not be attainable due to resource constraints.

-As an organization’s business environment fluctuates, the delivery of the project portfolio will also be affected, resulting in potential increases and decreases in scope, schedule and budget.
+As an organization’s business environment fluctuates, the delivery of the project portfolio will also be affected, resulting in potential increases and decreases in scope, schedule, and budget.
 Changes in market forces can also result in new priorities.
-Ongoing re-optimization of the project (or the portfolio of projects) will be needed to ensure alignment with the organization’s strategy.
-Re-planning will likely become a necessary factor to consider.
+Ongoing reoptimization of the project (or the portfolio of projects) is necessary to ensure alignment with the organization’s strategy.
+Replanning likely will become a necessary factor to consider.

-Executing Phase
+Execution Phase

-This is the stage where tasks and activities, which are defined in the detailed project plan, are executed to satisfy the project specifications (i.e. where we produce the “product” of the project).
+This is the stage where tasks and activities, which are defined in the detailed project plan, are executed to satisfy the project specifications (i.e., where the “product” of the project is produced).

-The primary outputs from the Execution phase are the deliverables (i.e. the products of the project).
-Results from project execution may also require re-planning and re-baselining of the project schedule.
+The primary outputs from the execution phase are the deliverables (i.e., the products of the project).
+Results from the project’s execution phase may also require replanning and rebaselining of the project schedule.
 Changes may be introduced due to resource productivity and availability, unanticipated risks, or changes in scope.

-During the execution phase, project managers and team members progress their work using either the Microsoft Project Web Application (PWA) or the Project Professional client, via the My Tasks view or time sheeting capabilities, or directly to the project schedule, depending on the approach used to manage the project.
+During the execution phase, project managers and team members progress their work using either the Microsoft Project Web Application (PWA) or the Project Professional client, via the My Tasks view or time-sheeting capabilities, or directly to the project schedule, depending on the approach used to manage the project.

 Issues might be encountered during this phase that will need to be resolved.
-Potential Risks that were identified during the planning stage might occur and require the innovation of a planned mitigation.
-The dynamic nature of project execution needs to be carefully monitored and controlled to ensure that all of this uncertainty will be managed.
+Potential risks identified during the planning stage might occur and require the innovation of a planned mitigation.
+The dynamic nature of the project execution phase needs to be carefully monitored and controlled to ensure that all of this uncertainty will be managed.

-Monitoring & Controlling Phase
+Monitoring and Controlling Phase

-Successful projects require that we track, review, and regulate the progress and performance of the project, identify any areas in which changes to the plan are required, and initiate the corresponding changes.
+Successful projects require that we track, review, and regulate the progress and performance of the project; identify any areas in which changes to the plan are required; and initiate the corresponding changes.

 This phase includes key activities to track the overall progress of projects.
-During this phase there are 3 primary areas of focus:
+During this phase, there are three primary areas of focus:

 1. Schedule tracking and schedule forecasting take place on an ongoing basis throughout the project.
 Schedule tracking is performed to ensure that the deliverables (i.e., products) of the project are occurring in a timely manner.
-Schedule analysis techniques are often utilized to determine corrective action to the schedule (e.g., in the event of schedule slippage) and in some industries (like construction) might result in litigation and damages when projects don’t go according to schedule!
+Schedule analysis techniques are often utilized to determine corrective action to the schedule (e.g., in the event of schedule slippage).
+In some industries (e.g., construction), in litigation and damages might result when projects don’t go according to schedule.

-The Project desktop client, both as a standalone product and when connected to Project Server, provides a powerful and dynamic means of tracking team progress to allow Project Managers to forecast timeliness of the deliverables, an ability to deliver the required functionality, and project an estimated cost.
+The Project desktop client, both as a stand-alone product and when connected to Project Server, provides a powerful and dynamic means of tracking team progress to allow project managers to forecast timeliness of the deliverables and ability to deliver the required functionality and to project an estimated cost.

-2. Resource management primarily occurs at the project level and involves the on-boarding and off-boarding of project team members and the assignment of resources to tasks.
+2. Resource management primarily occurs at the project level and involves the onboarding and offboarding of project team members and the assignment of resources to tasks.

 Project Server provides a centralized resource pool for managing the assignment and tracking critical team resources.